Kmeakin/walrus-report/src/20-reference.md

 `match` expression.
 In particular, let-statements, function arguments, and lambda arguments all allow arbitrary patterns to be used, not just simple variable names.
-However, since these pattern-matching constructs only give one possible case to match agaisnt, the pattern being matched against must be *irrefutable* - ie it must not be possible for the pattern to fail.
+However, since these pattern-matching constructs only give one possible case to match against, the pattern being matched against must be *irrefutable* - ie it must not be possible for the pattern to fail.
 This means that literal and enum patterns are not allowed.